Directors and Officers insurance

 Does that mean that if your startup doesn’t have a board, then it doesn’t need D&O insurance?
 Absolutely not.

-Even if your startup is organized in a different fashion, it can still face the same types of risks that a VC-funded startup with a board of directors faces.
+Even if your startup is organized in a different fashion, it can still face the same risks as a VC-funded startup with a board of directors.
 Remember, you don’t need to have a board of directors in order for your startup’s leadership to be sued for things such as contractual disputes, breach of fiduciary duty, wrongful termination, and a failure to comply with federal and state regulations and laws.

 When people hear about lawsuits being filed against company board members, they immediately think of complex schemes, wrongful acts, and criminal activities, but in reality, most claims filed against corporate leaders are related to everyday events.